IoT Programming with Python Training Course

 - Big Data and analytics

-Big Data is one of the intelligent industry solutions that allows government to make better decisions by taking action based on patterns revealed by analyzing large volumes of data — related and unrelated, structured and unstructured.
+Big Data is one of the intelligent industry solutions that enable government to make better decisions by acting on patterns revealed through the analysis of large volumes of data—whether related or unrelated, structured or unstructured.

-But accomplishing these feats takes far more than simply accumulating massive quantities of data.
-"Making sense of these volumes of Big Data requires cutting-edge tools and technologies that can analyze and extract useful knowledge from vast and diverse streams of information," Tom Kalil and Fen Zhao of the White House Office of Science and Technology Policy wrote in a post on the OSTP Blog.
+Achieving these outcomes requires more than just accumulating vast amounts of data.
+"Making sense of these volumes of Big Data necessitates cutting-edge tools and technologies that can analyze and extract useful knowledge from diverse streams of information," according to Tom Kalil and Fen Zhao of the White House Office of Science and Technology Policy.

-The White House took a step toward helping agencies find these technologies when it established the National Big Data Research and Development Initiative in 2012.
-The initiative included more than $200 million to make the most of the explosion of Big Data and the tools needed to analyze it for government.
+The White House took a significant step in 2012 by establishing the National Big Data Research and Development Initiative.
+This initiative allocated more than $200 million to capitalize on the explosion of Big Data and the tools needed for its analysis.

-Analyzing the data effectively is another major challenge.
-Many agencies employ commercial tools that enable them to sift through the mountains of data, spotting trends that can help them operate more efficiently.
-(A recent study by MeriTalk found that federal IT executives think Big Data could help agencies save more than $500 billion while also fulfilling mission objectives.)
+Effective data analysis presents another major challenge.
+Many agencies use commercial tools to sift through large datasets, identifying trends that can enhance operational efficiency.
+A recent study by MeriTalk found that federal IT executives believe Big Data could help agencies save more than $500 billion while also fulfilling mission objectives.

-Custom-developed Big Data tools are also allowing agencies to address the need to analyze their data.
-For example, the Oak Ridge National Laboratory’s Computational Data Analytics Group has made its Piranha data analytics system available to other agencies.
-The system has helped medical researchers find a link that can alert doctors to aortic aneurysms before they strike.
-It is also used for more routine tasks, such as sifting through resumes to connect job candidates with hiring managers.
+Custom-developed Big Data tools are also enabling agencies to analyze their data effectively.
+For example, the Oak Ridge National Laboratory’s Computational Data Analytics Group has made its Piranha data analytics system available to other government entities.
+This system has aided medical researchers in identifying a link that can alert doctors to aortic aneurysms before they occur.
+It is also used for more routine tasks, such as filtering through resumes to connect job candidates with hiring managers.

 Insurtech: A Practical Introduction for Managers